Skip to content

 While not exclusive to Tor, the I2P Console offers access to the Invisible Internet Project, a separate anonymity network.
 It’s used by developers exploring peer-to-peer apps, anonymous websites, and privacy-enhancing protocols.

-🛡️ How to Avoid Scams on Dark Web Sites
+🛡️ How to Spot Fake or Risky Links on the Dark Web

 Use Privacy-Focused Operating Systems

-Only use verified directories and forums such as Dread or dark.fail to find onion links.
-These platforms continuously update and monitor URLs to weed out scams and phishing sites, helping you avoid malicious traps.
+Only rely on trusted directories and forums, such as Dark.fail or Dread, to locate updated onion addresses.
+These sources monitor links for scams and phishing clones, helping you avoid malicious traps.

 ❓ FAQs About Dark Web Sites